THURSDAY DELAY: Due to the anticipation of freezing rain, TJC will open 10:30 a.m. Thursday, in time for classes to begin at 11:15 a.m.

 - Resume FAQs

-We have computers available for students and alumni to create and print out resumes and cover letters.
-We are happy to assist you in the technical aspects of using the software (Microsoft Word) as well as formatting your resume.
+Computers are available for students and alumni to create and print out resumes and cover letters.
+We are happy to assist you in the technical aspects of using Microsoft Word as well as formatting your resume.
 Space is limited so be sure to contact our office prior to dropping by so you'll know a computer is available.

 Schedule a Resume Critique

-To schedule a Resume Critique, please call Career Services.
+To schedule a Resume Critique, contact Career Services at 903-510-2334.
 Please bring a hard copy/draft and an electronic form (email or saved on a USB) of your resume to the appointment for an in-person critique.

 Cover Letter Development